Vacation rentals in Amman

 Due to its high elevation, Amman is a little cooler than other cities in the region, making it a great place to visit any time of the year.
 During the summer, you will have the hottest weather, which may not be ideal if you want to explore the valleys, but it is pleasant if you are just planning on staying in Amman.
 Spring and summer experience moderate weather that is perfect for hiking.
 Winter can get a bit chilly, but this is a great time to visit nearby hotspots like Petra without the crowds.
 And if you’re securing your vacation apartments for rent in Amman during the holy month of Ramadan, know that many businesses and restaurants may have limited operating hours throughout the day.

-What are the top things to do in Amman?
+Top things to do in Amman

 Perched high up on a hill in the center of Amman, the Citadel features ruins dating as far back as the Bronze Age.
 Highlights include the Temple of Hercules, a Roman temple built 2,000 years ago, along with the stone hands of what must have once been a towering sculpture of Hercules that historians believe stood almost 40-feet tall.
 While here, be sure to visit the Jordan Archeological Museum, which helps give context to the remains of the structures found there.